 A class of graphs is \defn{hereditary} if it is closed under taking induced subgraphs.
 Such a class of graphs is \defn{$\chi$-bounded} if there exists a function $f \colon \N \to \N$ such that $\chi(G) \leq f(\omega(G))$ for every graph $G$ in the class, where $\chi$ and $\omega$ denote the \emph{chromatic number} and the \emph{clique number}, respectively.

-Burling \cite{burling} constructed a sequence of $K_3$-free graphs with increasing chromatic number; for a modern study of these graphs, see \cite{burlingrevisitedI}.
+Burling \cite{burling} constructed a sequence of graphs with increasing chromatic number that contain no $K_3$ as a subgraph; for a modern study of these graphs, see \cite{burlingrevisitedI}.
 In the following, we will refer to the induced subgraphs of graphs in the Burling sequence as \defn{Burling graphs}.
 From \cref{theorem:NoFatK4yieldsAsDim1} it now follows that the class of Burling graphs provides an example for a graph class which has bounded asymptotic dimension but is not $\chi$-bounded.

 \begin{example} \emph{There exists a hereditary class of graphs which has asymptotic dimension at most $1$ and is not $\chi$-bounded.} \end{example}